- Awards + Funding

 If you are having problems enrolling or unsure what course to enroll in, please contact your graduate program assistant.

-Enrollment in Courses Outside your Department
+Enrollment in Courses Outside your academic unit

 If the course is for general interest and not towards your program requirements, you may request to take the course, however, you will be charged additional tuition for the course.